Introduction to 'Laptop or desktop'

 Chapter 1

-Check you know the basics
+How to check you know the basics

 Are you or the person you’re trying to help able to: